noobping/ostree-status-extension/README.md

 # ostree-status-extension
-Show rpm-ostree status in the GNOME
+Display the rpm-ostree status in GNOME.
+Click to refresh manually or wait 90 seconds for an automatic refresh.

 ![screenshot](screenshot.png)